truptipainayak/Gatsby-portfolio/src/markdown/about-me.md

 id: "about-me"
 ---

-Hey there!

-I'm Trupti Nayak, and as you might have already read, I'm a full stack javascript developer, designer and photographer.
-This website was made to showcase all of what I can do and plan to do.

-I got into design because I consider myself a pseudo-perfectionist, if that's even a word?
-As in, I hate to see things 'not look good'.
-So I set out on a journey to make products that people use that 'look great', and I'm forever on that path.

-I got into development because computers have always fascinated me.
-The things we use regularly, like Facebook or Amazon, was no less than magic to me and that's where my quest to invent began.
+Welcome!

+I’m Trupti Nayak—a full-stack JavaScript developer, designer, and photographer.
+This website is a reflection of my journey, showcasing my diverse skills and passions.

+I ventured into design driven by a keen eye for aesthetics.
+I’m a self-proclaimed perfectionist, always striving to ensure that everything I create not only functions well but also looks exceptional.
+My goal is to craft products that are as beautiful as they are functional.

+My fascination with technology led me to development.
+The digital experiences we often take for granted—like seemed like magic to me, igniting my curiosity and fueling my quest to innovate.

-I created this website so I could showcase some of my work and through this process, make it easier for you to connect with me.
-If you like what you see, get in touch with me.
-Send me an email at truptipai95@gmail.com.
-I would love to hear from you!
+This website is designed to give you a glimpse into my work and make it easy for us to connect.
+If my work resonates with you, I’d love to hear from you!
+Feel free to drop me an email at truptipai95@gmail.com.

+For a more streamlined view of my information, you can download a PDF version of my portfolio here: